-During the year, the Parent Company settled its outstanding obligation maturing July 16, 2022 (Series B) and July 16, 2025 (Series C).
+In 2022, the Parent Company settled its outstanding obligation maturing July 16, 2022 (Series B) and July 16, 2025 (Series C).
 Early redemption was made for Series C Bonds due on 2025 with an early redemption price of 102.5% of the principal amount.
 The carrying amount of bond is P 217.8 million (net of unamortized bond issue cost of P 1.1 million), accordingly, loss on early retirement of bonds was also recognized, amounting to P6.6 million.

-The fair value of the bonds amounts to nil and P628.3 million as of December 31, 2022 and 2021, respectively.
-Amortization of bond issue costs amounted to 0.66 million, P1.2 million and P20.9 million, in 2022, 2021, and 2020, respectively, and are included as part of Finance Costs in the consolidated statements of profit or loss (see Note 24).
+The fair value of the bonds amounted to nil as of December 31, 2023 and 2022.
+Amortization of bond issue costs amounted to nil, 0.66 million and P1.2 million, in 2023, 2022, and 2021, respectively, and are included as part of Finance Costs in the consolidated statements of profit or loss (see Note 24).

-Total finance costs incurred on these bonds, inclusive of the amortization of the debt issue costs, amounted to P22.3 million, P39.2 million and P472.0 million in 2022, 2021 and 2020, respectively.
-Accrued interest on the bonds amounting to nil, P6.9 million and P13.1 million as at December 31, 2022, 2021 and 2020, respectively, is presented as part of Interest Payable under Trade and Other Payables in the consolidated statements of financial position (see Note 15).
+Total finance costs incurred on these bonds, inclusive of the amortization of the debt issue costs, amounted to nil, P22.3 million and P39.2 million in 2023, 2022 and 2021, respectively.
+Accrued interest on the bonds amounting to nil, nil and P6.9 million as at December 31, 2023, 2022 and 2021, respectively, is presented as part of Interest Payable under Trade and Other Payables in the consolidated statements of financial position (see Note 15).

 The Parent Company and its subsidiaries are required under the terms of the bonds to observe certain covenants, including, among others, maintenance of financial ratios, incurrence or guarantee of additional debt, encumbrance for borrowed money and other covenants.
-These were complied with by the Group in 2022, 2021 and 2020, respectively.
+These were complied with by the Group during 2022 and 2021.